dnlmlr/windows-hotkeys/README.md

 > An opinionated, lightweight crate to handle system-wide hotkeys on windows

-The `windows-hotkeys` crate abstracts and handles all interactions with the winapi, including registering hotkeys and handling the events.
+The `windows-hotkeys` crate abstracts and handles all interactions with the winapi, including registering hotkeys and handling the events and providing threadsafe access.
 A hotkey manager instance is used to register key combinations together with easy callbacks.

 ## Features
+- Usable over multiple threads, bypassing the WinAPI same-thread requirements for the hotkey API
 - Full highlevel abstraction over the winapi functions and events
 - Easy to use
 - Register hotkeys with Key + Modifier